-Dr. William Southerland is conductor, music educator, and scholar based in Greensboro, NC.
+Dr. William Southerland is conductor, music educator, digital content creator, and scholar based in Chicago, IL.
 He holds a doctoral degree in music education and a master's degree in choral conducting from the University of North Carolina at Greensboro, and a bachelor's degree in vocal music from Florida State University.
 He completed a Level III Kodaly method certification from the North Carolina Kodaly Institute in 2016.

 William currently works full-time as Program Coordinator for Faculty Support in the Bienen School of Music at Northwestern University.
 In this role, William assists faculty members with administrative tasks, research assistance, facilities management, student worker oversight, and budgetary duties, and serves as office manager of the Faculty Support Center.

 In addition, William works as a postdoctoral research scholar for the Center for Expanding Leadership Opportunity (CELO, exandingleadership.org) a non-profit think tank which promotes socially transformative leadership development.
 Most recently, William was the though-partner and research consultant for the upcoming 2nd edition of Leadership Theory: Cultivating Critical Perspectives written by Dr. John Dugan.
 He has previously also worked for The Aspen Institute in a similar role.

 William has taught numerous university courses at Winston-Salem State University, Elon University, and the Unviersity of North Carolina at Greensboro (UNCG).
 Courses he has taught include choral music methods, elementary music methods, introductory music courses, and ukulele performance.
 William has also supervised student teaching practicum experiences, guiding new teachers as they develop leadership skills in the classroom and transition to professional life.